about frame drums

 It’s one of the oldest instruments known to mandkind.
 Around the world it appears in different forms and is known under many different names.

-Frame drums are very widespread in different forms and under different names..
-For example: Lap-style frame drum in some places is called bendir (for example in Turkey or Greece) while in Morocco (and other North African countries), bendir is an upright frame drum with a string attached to the back of the membrane.
-Other names for an upright frame drum in different places are: mazhar/mizhar, tar, daf or daire.
-For that reason I use these technical terms: ‘lap-style’ means that drum is resting on a lap, ‘upright’ or ‘upper-style’ – that it’s held up in the hands… Each of them is described below.
+Frame drums are very widespread in different forms and under different names.
+For example: a lap-style frame drum in Turkey and Greece is sometimes called bendir while in Morocco (and other North African countries), bendir is typically an upright-style frame drum with a string attached to the back of the membrane, which ‘buzzes’ with certain strokes.
+Other names for an upright frame drum in different areas of the Levant are: mazhar/mizhar, tar, daf or daire.
+To avoid confusion I use the following ‘technical’ terms: “lap-style frame drum” means that drum is resting on a lap, “upright” or “upper-style” – that it’s held up in the hands… Each kind of frame drum which I teach is described in the next section.

 Types of frame drums & techniques that I teach